 Some of my favorite pieces from this brand are their shirts.
 I ADORE how they take a classic button-up, and add so much character and personality to them.
 My favorite shirts are the Chanica straight shirt, the Coraline striped shirt with little navy hearts on it (oh, how I swoon), and the Carla straight shirt, a contrasting take on the classic striped button down.

 Also, let’s talk about their pricing!
 Very affordable given their natural fabrics, anywhere from 69€-99€ for a button-up.
 La Petite Étoile flies a little under the radar in the US, but it’s absolutely a staple in French wardrobes.
-Once you discover it, though, there’s no going back.

 Final Thoughts